espressomd/espresso/doc/sphinx/introduction.tex.rst

 The probably most important choice is the length scale.
-A length of :math:`1.0` can mean a nanometer, an Ångström, or a kilometer - depending on the physical system, that the user has in mind when he writes his -script.
+A length of :math:`1.0` can mean a nanometer, an Ångström, or a kilometer - depending on the physical system, that the user has in mind when he writes his |es|-script.
 When creating particles that are intended to represent a specific type of atoms, one will probably use a length scale of Ångström.
 This would mean, that the parameter :math:`\sigma` of the Lennard-Jones interaction between two atoms would be set to twice the